patrickmmartin/pith-writings/et_tu_delphi/article.md

 `I come here not to bury Delphi, but to praise it.`
 ====

 But first what is Delphi?
 ---------------

 >It is a riddle, wrapped in a mystery, inside an enigma

+### And why write about it?

-It's not a controversial statement that Delphi is not what it once was.
+It's not a controversial statement that Delphi is not what it once was in its heydey.
+I think it's worth reviewing what might have formed part of the secret sauce that was part of the success back then.
-Now it supports 64 bit projects across the 3 main desktop platforms, to pick one evolution of the product.
+Now the current version supports building 64-bit projects across the 3 main desktop platforms, to pick one are of evolution of the product.
-Yet, the key aspects are still there, if not event better than before.
+And, the original key aspects are still there, if not even better than before.

+### Non goals and Own Goals

-There many things I will not be discussing in this article.
+Thereany  many things I will not be discussing in this article.
 For example, there is always _Much To Discuss_ when it comes to choice of programming language, I am told, but I will be steering well clear of that quagmire.
-Comparing laundry lists of features between languages in some kind of checklist knockout tournament is not the aim here:
+Comparing laundry lists of features between languages in some kind of checklist knockout tournament is certainly not the aim here.
-Instead, I want to recall - or perhaps eulogise - a general seam of features of the tool that - for me - made Delphi the game changer that it was..
+Instead, I want to recall - or perhaps eulogise - a rich seam of features of the tool that - for me - made Delphi the game changer that it was then...
 Back when I used it full time these were what made it so productive and fun to work with, and I humbly submit that there are few tools that come close to touching it even now.

 First, A Quick Review
 ----------------

 Delphi is a commercial product for developing software - [embarcadero2019-1], [wikipedia2019-1], with a proprietary IDE and version of Object Pascal [wikipedia2019-2] that integrates tightly with the solution [embarcaderodocs2019-1] .
-There is even a free version you can download from [embarcadero2019-2], and if you can puzzle your way past the registration djinns, you can have it up and running in very little time.
+There is even a free version you can download from [embarcadero2019-2], and if you can puzzle your way past the registration djinns, you can have it installed and up and running in a few minutes.
-It mainly produces native binaries, originally targetting Windows 16 bit, now 32-bit and 64-bit.

 A heavily abridged table of releases with release for some key milestones